Wild Edible Plants

 Rachael Witt

-She is a Professional Herbalist at the East West School of Planetary Herbology and in route to becoming a Registered Herbalist through the American Herbalist Guild.
-Her path as a healer is weaving together the sacred and profane, hands on Earth connection, seasonal awareness, beauty, and the art of simple living.
+She is a Professional Herbalist at the East West School of Planetary Herbology and a Registered Herbalist through the American Herbalist Guild.
+Her path as a healer is weaving together the sacred and profane, hands on Earth connection, seasonal awareness, and beauty.
 She lives and stewards the Highlands Homestead in Duvall, WA.
+Learn more at www.wildnesswithinliving.com.

 Wilderness Awareness School